 In one simple word: no. This is not the end of fashion photography.

 This is because the automated photography studio is not capable of making creative decisions.
 It is also not available to shoot outdoors, on large sets, or take on shots that include a lot of scenery or even more than one model.
-It is simply for taking catalog shots of fashion products for various platforms.
+It is simply for taking catalogue shots of fashion products for various platforms.

 But fashion photographers do so much more: magazines and readers enjoy narrative marketing through a visual medium, something that fashion photographers, like Tim Walker or Ellen von Unwerth do quite well.
 From taking on fantasy in a well-lit outdoor space to photographing models and celebrities against interesting interiors, fashion photographers are still a force to be reckoned with.